leslyclopez11/hmpl-lang.github.io/README.md

 });
 ```

-Direct access to the node allows you to interact with the DOM via js without additional querySelector.
+Direct access to the node allows you to interact with the DOM via js without additional `querySelector`.

 ### About server-side rendering